tetherless-world/SQuARE/index.md

 ```
 **Explanation**

-Since _class_ is a subclass of or is equivalent to a class with a complement restriction on the use of _objectProperty} to have values from _restrictedClass}, and _resource_ is of type _class_, but has the link _objectProperty} to have values from an instance of _restrictedClass}, an inconsistency occurs.
+Since _class_ is a subclass of or is equivalent to a class with a complement restriction on the use of _objectProperty_ to have values from _restrictedClass}, and _resource_ is of type _class_, but has the link _objectProperty_ to have values from an instance of _restrictedClass}, an inconsistency occurs.

 **Example**